Audio Attacks and Defenses against AED Systems -- A Practical Study: Methodology

 \subsection{Data Collection}

-IoT CPS systems that implement Audio Event Detection capabilities have been developed and deployed to several different domains.
-For the scope of this paper, we decided to focus on the safety domain because the impact of an attack on these systems can have devastating consequences.
 We focus on AED systems that try to detect suspicious sounds, including \emph{gunshots}, \emph{dog bark}, \emph{glassbreak} and \emph{siren}.
 For audio classes that do not contain any sound of interest, we used \emph{pump}, \emph{children playing}, \emph{fan}, \emph{valve} and \emph{music}.
 These classes are chosen because they can be representative of some of the audio events that could be found near a home scenario, but most likely would be considered to be of benign nature.